CANDYlaboratory/candylab.github.io/_pages/about.md

 <h1>News</h1><br>

+<strong>February 2024</strong><br>

+🦒🦒Emma will join the lab as a high-school intern this summer!
+She is a student from Bronxville High School.

+<strong>January 2024</strong><br>

+🥳Both Sean and Penghui’s abstracts are accepted by [OHBM](https://www.humanbrainmapping.org/i4a/pages/index.cfm?pageid=4229)!
+Sean’s abstract is also accepted by [ISMRM](https://www.ismrm.org/24m/)!
+Congrats!

 <strong>November 2023</strong><br>

 💰💰 We are grateful to the NIH NIMH R21 award for funding our research!
 We will apply functional PET-MRI to probe the mechanisms underlying fMRI deactivations in cognitive tasks.